awsdocs/amazon-s3-developer-guide/doc_source/HowDoIWebsiteConfiguration.md

 # Configuring a Bucket for Website Hosting<a name="HowDoIWebsiteConfiguration"></a>

-You can host a static website in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+You can host a static website in an Amazon S3 bucket\.
 However, to do so requires some configuration\.
 Some optional configurations are also available, depending on your website requirements\.

 **Required configurations:**
 + [Enabling Website Hosting](EnableWebsiteHosting.md)